joelouthan/Theologicus/src/romans/romans12-01.md

 God alone has opened our eyes. renewed our minds, quickened our tongues, restores our ears, swapped our dead hearts for his, and indwelling of the Spirit.
 We get to worship God right now!

 God has made us a part of the greatest plan of redemption.
 We have sin much but God is mightier.
 We have dug a grave that reaches all the way to hell but Christ is deeper still! [^tenboom]

-[^tenboom]: "No pit is so deep that He is not deeper still; with Jesus even in our darkest moments, the best remains and the very best is yet to be."
-Corrie Ten Boom.

 Adopted children of God, worship His holy name!